Stena Nautica: Collision

-On 16 February 2004, MS Stena Nautica had a mid channel collision with the freight ship, MS Joanna, in heavy fog.
-The Nautica was holed just above the engine room and took on a significant amount of water.
+On 16 February 2004, Stena Nautica had a mid channel collision with the freight ship, Joanna, in heavy fog.
+The Stena Nautica was holed just above the engine room and took on a significant amount of water.
 Fortunately, sea conditions were calm, which meant the event could have been much worse.
-All passengers were evacuated to MS Stena Germanica.
+All passengers were evacuated to Stena Germanica.
 The Nautica was eventually towed to Varberg, and later to Gothenburg and Gdańsk for repairs.
 She reentered service four months later.

 Fire

 On 24 January 2013 the Swedish Baltic Sea ferry has broken out in the early morning as the fire rescue headquarters in Gothenburg.
 On board was at the time of the fire, 77 passengers and 40 crew members.
 The truck erupted in a fire on the car deck and it was fast under control.
 The fire was not able to spread.
 The ferry was in the Kattegat on the way from Danish Grenå to Varberg in Sweden.